foxfriends/syncat/README.md

 ### Language Map

-The language map is a simple TOML file named `languages.toml`, located in the root of the configuration folder as listed above.
+The language map is a simple TOML file named `languages.toml`, located in the root of the configuration folder listed above.
 The keys of this file denote the extension to support, and the value is the language that files with that extension should be parsed as.

 For example, to have `.svelte` files parsed as HTML, you would include this entry: